Did the name for Juan Diego’s mother actually come from this other devotion?

 While the early history of the image is based on tradition, the story of the image from the 1300s on was clearly recorded.
 Devotion to the image quickly grew, and the original, simple statue was soon clothed in splendid robes, a witness to Blessed Mother’s glory and the powerful miracles and graces obtained through her intercession.

-King Ferdinand and Queen Isabella of Spain had a devotion to Our Lady in her manifestation as this image, as did Christopher Columbus, who named the “Santa Maria” vessel in her honor.
-When Columbus returned safely from his voyage to the new world, he visited the shrine of Our Lady of Guadalupe in Extremadura to thank her for her protection.
+King Ferdinand and Queen Isabella of Spain had a devotion to Our Lady in her manifestation as this image; Christopher Columbus named the “Santa Maria” vessel after her.
+When Columbus returned safely from his voyage to the new world, he visited the shrine of Our Lady of Guadalupe in Extremadura.

 The church housing Our Lady of Extremadura was built in 1730.
 The image was canonically crowned and named patroness of Extremadura in 1907, and made patroness of the entire Spanish-speaking world in 1928.